robobenklein/robobenklein.github.io/_posts/2017-11-08-getting-tired-of-gnome-shell-already.markdown

 description:
 tags: [gnome, ubuntu, linux, gui]
 image:
-  feature: 17-10-25-screenfetch.png
+  feature: fetches/neofetch-2018-03-21.png
-  credit: My Desktop as of October 2017
+  credit: My Desktop
   creditlink: #when credit is clicked.
   background: #filename in images/ to use as page background
 comments: false